 If you intend to plant a lot of plants, consider building two or three correctly-sized raised beds instead of one huge one.

-PITFALL THREE – SKIPPING THE WEED CONTROL FABRIC
+PITFALL THREE – SKIPPING THE WEED CONTROL FABRIC OR MULCH

 The appeal of a raised bed garden is partially the easy care.
 If you skip the weed control fabric, you will have deeply rooted weeds that are difficult to remove.
 As a result of all this extra work, you might even decide to quit gardening.